electricant/electricant.github.io/content/articles/bind9_TSIG_keys.md

 ## Step 4: Testing Dynamic DNS Updates

-According to the nsupdate man file [\[6\]][6], when using the -k option, nsupdate reads the shared secret from a key file.
+According to the **nsupdate** man file [\[6\]][6], when using the -k option, nsupdate reads the shared secret from a key file.
 This key file can be in one of two formats:

 1. **Named.conf-style format**: looks like a BIND configuration file, containing the key definition within curly braces.
-This format matches the syntax you'd find in BIND's configuration files (like `named.conf`).
+This format matches the syntax you'd find in BIND's configuration files (like named.conf).
 When using this format, the key file contains a full key definition.

 2. **Raw secret format**: contains just the raw base64-encoded secret without any additional configuration statements.
-This format is simpler but requires you to specify the key name and algorithm directly in the `nsupdate` command.
+This format is simpler but requires you to specify the key name and algorithm directly in the **nsupdate** command.

-If you followed **Step 1** thoroughly, the key is already saved in `ddns.key` with the named.conf-style format.
-Therefore, it is sufficient to use nsupdate as usual with the option `-k ddns.key`.
+If you followed **Step 1** thoroughly, the key is already saved in ddns.key file with the named.conf-style format.
+Therefore, it is sufficient to use nsupdate as usual with the option -k ddns.key.

 ## References